-- 1. Able to evaluate the MOELD of N2, O2 & F2. - 2.
-Able to analyse hardness of water. - 3.
-Able to apply electrochemistry concepts to solve the problem of corrosion. - 4.
-Able to evaluate the structure of Organic compounds by using spectroscopy. - 5.
-Able to synthesize Organic medicines like Paracetamol & Aspirin & predict the structure based on stereochemistry.
+- 1. Evaluate the MOELD of N2, O2 & F2. - 2.
+Analyze hardness of water. - 3.
+Apply electrochemistry concepts to solve the problem of corrosion. - 4.
+Evaluate the structure of Organic compounds by using spectroscopy. - 5.
+Synthesize Organic medicines like Paracetamol & Aspirin & predict the structure based on stereochemistry.